testillano/h2agent/README.md

   Implicitly disabled by option '--discard-server-data'.
   Ignored for unprovisioned events (for troubleshooting purposes).

+[--disable-purge]
+  Skips events post-removal when a provision on 'purge' state is reached (enabled by default).

 [--prometheus-port <port>]
   Prometheus <port>; defaults to 8080 (-1 to disable metrics).